Saif-hadd/Saif-hadd/README.md

-# Hi there 👋, I'm Saif-Eddine Keraa!
+# Hi there 👋, I'm Saif-Eddine Keraa

-I'm a **Full Stack & DevOps Engineer** passionate about building scalable applications, automating infrastructure, and improving CI/CD pipelines.
-I love working with modern web technologies and cloud platforms.
+I'm a **Full Stack & DevOps Engineer** with a strong passion for building **scalable, secure, and high-performance applications**.
+I specialize in **cloud infrastructure automation, CI/CD pipeline optimization, and container orchestration**, and I enjoy leveraging modern technologies to deliver robust solutions.

+I have hands-on experience with **MERN stack (MongoDB, Express, React, Node.js), PostgreSQL, Docker, Kubernetes, Terraform, Ansible, and GitHub Actions**.
+I’m also skilled in **DevSecOps practices**, automated testing, and system monitoring using **Prometheus & Grafana**.

+I thrive in collaborative environments, following **Agile/Scrum methodologies**, and I’m committed to continuous learning and innovation in software development and cloud technologies.

+🚀 Let’s connect and build amazing projects together!

 ---